10 Types of Bass in North America – Easy to distinguish

 Smallmouth Bass (M. dolomieu):

-The smallmouth bass inhabit the region of earth’s equator from approximately 23.5 degrees north to 23.5 degrees south.
+The smallmouth bass inhabits the region of the earth’s equator from approximately 23.5 degrees north to 23.5 degrees south.
 It is commonly found in ponds and lakes, and its habitat ranges from the depths of a brook to a body of water.
 Their diet consists of insects, crayfish, and other small fish.
-They are highly active, but do not always submit when hooked, and they will often scramble for cover.
+They are highly active but do not always submit when hooked, and they will often scramble for cover.

 Smallmouth Bass M. punctulatus